 Spearmint (Mentha spicata L.) is a popular aromatic herb that belongs to the Labiateae (Lamiaceae) family.
-It is widely found in Eurasia, Australia, South Africa, USA, and China.
-Commonly, used fresh (raw vegetable, spice or flavoring herb) or as dried leaves or powder (herbal tea, dishes, and beverages or medicine).
-Spearmint essential oils are widely used in the food, cosmetics, confectionery, chewing gum, toothpaste, mouthwashes and pharmaceutical industries (1).
+It is widely found in Eurasia, Australia, South Africa, the USA, and China.
+Commonly, used fresh (raw vegetable, spice, or flavoring herb) or as dried leaves or powder (herbal tea, dishes, and beverages, or medicine).
+Spearmint essential oils are widely used in food, cosmetics, confectionery, chewing gum, toothpaste, mouthwashes, and pharmaceutical industries (1).
 The benefits of spearmint tea are good for treating PCOS, body pain, anxiety, and insomnia.

 Nutritional value of spearmint